tomi/vscode-rf-language-server/CONTRIBUTING.md

    1. Go to "Run and Debug" view (`Cmd+Shift+D`)
    2. Select "Launch Extension" from the dropdown
    3. Press ▷ to launch the config

+## Packaging the extension into installation package

+The extension can be packaged into an `.vsix` file that can be installed into VSCode:

+1. Make sure you have [vsce](https://github.com/microsoft/vscode-vsce) installed: `npm install --global @vscode/vsce`
+2. Run `npm run package`
+3. The `.vsix` can be installed from VSCode extensions panel's `...` menu: "Install from VSIX..."

 ## Did you find a bug?